quantumlib/Cirq/docs/google/calibration.md

 ## Average, Pauli and Incoherent Error

 Several metrics below define average error, Pauli error and incoherent error.
-This section explains the difference between each of those metrics.
+This section explains the difference between each of these metrics.

 The average error is equal to one minus fidelity averaged over all possible input states.

-Pauli error defines decoherence of a single qubit in one of the Pauli channels X, Y, or Z.  If the errors are distributed in a uniform distribution across all three axes, the probability of applying an erroneous Pauli gate X, Y, or Z will be the Pauli error divided by three.
-The Pauli error and average error are related by a multiplicative factor based on the number of qubits.
+Pauli error defines decoherence of a single qubit in one of the Pauli channels X, Y, or Z.  If the errors are distributed in the uniform distribution over all three axes, the probability of applying an erroneous Pauli gate X, Y, or Z will be the Pauli error divided by three.
+The Pauli error and average error are related by a multiplicative factor dependent on the number of qubits.

 See Table 1 on page 11 of the
 [Supplementry Information](https://arxiv.org/abs/1910.11333)